Bydgoszcz Canal: Post war period

 After World War II, no thorough modernization of Bydgoszcz Canal facilities have been performed, albeit it was at the time the second artificial waterway in economic terms (after the Gliwice Canal built in the 1930s) in the country.
 In 1972, 500 m of canal were covered and two locks were razed due to the extension of Marshal Ferdinand Foch Street.

-In 1951, the state-owned Bydgoszcz Shipping company (Żegluga Bydgoska) was established, managing inland ports located along the Vistula-Oder waterway: Bydgoszcz, Ujście, Krzyż Wielkopolski, Kostrzyn nad Odrą and Poznan.
+In 1951, the state-owned Bydgoszcz Shipping company (Żegluga Bydgoska) was established, managing inland ports located along the Vistula-Oder waterway: Bydgoszcz, Ujście, Krzyż Wielkopolski, Kostrzyn nad Odrą and Poznań.
 Post-war transport of freight traffic on the Canal reached its peak in the 1970s, but after 1980, it quickly collapsed.

 As far as canal investments are concerned, only the section of Brda river witnessed a modernization in 1970, together with Bydgoszcz shipping port facilities (new quay and set up of five massive cranes).

 In the 1990s, revitalization of the Bydgoszcz Canal began: